statonjr/immutable-smalltalk/README.md

 | `ImmutableSortedSet` | HAMT + sorted keys | O(log₃₂ n) lookup, ordered traversal |
 | `ImmutableQueue` | Two-stack | O(1) amortized enqueue/dequeue |

+## API Conventions

+### Indexing

+`ImmutableList`, `ImmutableVector`, and `ImmutableSubVector` use **zero-based indexes**, following their Clojure-inspired API rather than Smalltalk's usual one-based collection convention.

+- `at:` signals `SubscriptOutOfBounds` when the index is invalid.
+- `at:ifAbsent:` evaluates its block when the index is invalid.
+- Map `at:` messages use keys rather than numeric positions.

+### Nil values

+Collections support `nil` elements and map values.

+Use `isEmpty` to distinguish an empty sequence from a sequence whose first element is `nil`. `detect:` signals `NotFound` when no element matches;
+`detect:ifNone:` evaluates its fallback only when no element matches.

+### Ordering

+Lists and vectors preserve sequence order.
+Map and Set traversal order is unspecified and may change between versions.
+SortedMap and SortedSet use natural ordering through `<`.

+### Map snapshots

+`ImmutableMap>>keys` and `ImmutableMap>>values` return detached Arrays.
+Mutating these snapshots does not mutate the map.

 ## Quick Start

 ### Lists